1. The installer must be able to update the SQL Server database.

 8. The database settings you defined in Package Maintenance are then displayed.

 Ensure that the User field is blank.
 If User ID and Password are entered, the install will assume the database settings require a secure login.
-Your install is using a database that uses Windows security.
+Your Visual LANSA database is configured to use Windows Authentication.

 The Setup Database check box must be checked.
 This installation is defining a new database.